Burn Day Status (Yes or No)

-- If the local fire department tells you that you don’t need a burn permit, always double check with Joe or Sam at the Grass Valley office.
+- If the local fire department tells you that you don’t need a burn permit, always double check with Joe or Sam at the Grass Valley office (530-274-9360).

-City of Grass Valley: Open burning has been BANNED in the city limits of Grass Valley and Nevada City and in the area known as downtown Quincy!!
+Open burning has been BANNED in the city limits of Grass Valley and Nevada City and in the area known as downtown Quincy!!

 Western Nevada County: (530) 274-7928